adarmitage/training/NRI_training/NRI_BASH_commands_03.md

   echo "Hello world"
 ```

-This can be saved to the file test.sh
+This can be saved to the file bash_program1.sh
 exit - using ctrl+x
 save - Y